rwpenney/spfpm/README.txt

-This directory contains the Simple Python Fixed-Point Module
+This directory contains the Simple Python Fixed-Point Module, a set of pure-Python utilities for performing binary fixed-point arithmetic, including trigonometric and exponential functions.

-Please note that from release 1.0 onwards, this package requires python-3.0 or later.
+Please note that from release 1.0 onwards, this package requires python-3.1 or later.

 All files are released under the Python PSF License (see http://www.python.org/psf/license)